atgreen/green-orb/README.md

 # orb-ag
 > An 'Observe and Report Buddy' for your SRE toolbox

+> [!WARNING]
+> This is a work in progress and far from ready for use.
+> Feedback/Issues/PRs are always welcome.

 `orb-ag` monitors your program's console output for patterns that you define, and performs actions based on what it detects.
 Actions
 include: